cagla-su/Linux-Gaming-Guide/1-Prepare-Your-System.md

 - Firstly, [WINE](https://www.winehq.org/) (a compatibility layer) is directing Windows library files into Linux library files
 - Lastly, [DXVK technology](https://github.com/doitsujin/dxvk) is translating DirectX (Windows-specific graphics library) calls into Vulkan (Windows/Linux native graphics library) or OpenGL (only if you don't have Vulkan drivers installed) to make Windows games run on Linux.
 ## Things We Should Know Before Starting
-- First thing we need to know is that if you have an **NVIDIA GPU**, things you should do will be *a bit harder* because NVIDIA doesn't want to support Linux at all.
-This was [Linus Torvalds' response to NVIDIA for not supporting Linux](https://www.youtube.com/watch?v=_36yNWw_07g) :)))
+- First thing we need to know is that if you have an **NVIDIA GPU**, steps you should apply will be *a bit harder* because NVIDIA doesn't want to support Linux at all.
+This was [Linus Torvalds' response to NVIDIA for not supporting Linux in case you want to say the same thing](https://www.youtube.com/watch?v=_36yNWw_07g) :)))
-- Second thing we need to know is that you **must have** a Vulkan capable GPU which all modern GPUs already support.
+- Second thing we need to know is that you **should have** a Vulkan capable GPU which all modern GPUs already support.
 So, if you have a very old GPU, it probably doesn't support Vulkan which is not good for performance.
 - You can still play windows games on Linux if you don't have a Vulkan capable GPU but in this case, DirectX calls will be translated into OpenGL instead of Vulkan which means you're going to experience lots of performance issues.
 ## Get Started
-- We only need to apply 3 steps:
+We only need to apply 3 steps:
 - **1- Installing Vulkan Drivers**
 - **2- Installing Wine and Wine Dependencies**
 - **3- Installing Gaming Software :)**
-### Installing Vulkan Drivers
+### 1- Installing Vulkan Drivers
 - If you are using an **NVIDIA GPU**, the best performant way is to install the **proprietary** driver from your package manager.
 - If you are using an **Intel/AMD GPU**, the best performant way is to install the **open-source** driver from your package manager.
 - Both ways are explained in [Lutris' Guide](https://github.com/lutris/docs/blob/master/InstallingDrivers.md).
 - If you don't see your distribution in the link, that means either your distribution's package manager does not include Vulkan drivers or Vulkan drivers are included preinstalled in your system such as [Fedora did for Mesa drivers](https://packages.fedoraproject.org/pkgs/mesa/mesa-vulkan-drivers/).

-### Installing Wine and Wine Dependencies
+### 2- Installing Wine and Wine Dependencies
 - First of all, if you're going to install your gaming software from [Flatpak](https://www.flatpak.org/), then you can skip this step as Flatpak will already install them with wine and its dependencies.
 - This step is explained in [Lutris' Guide](https://github.com/lutris/docs/blob/master/WineDependencies.md)

-### Installing Gaming Software
+### 3- Installing Gaming Software
 - You just completed the hardest steps!
 Now it's time for the last and the easiest step.
 Install your favourite gaming software!
 - Some gaming software you might be interested in:
 	- [Steam](https://store.steampowered.com/): Steam is natively supported on Linux